Bad Fairy

 "He is but nine years old."

 I stamped my foot.
 "Nine?"
 That was nowhere near my age.
-My mother didn't understand.
-And I could tell most of the others were ten, eleven, twelve, the oldest of them already showing signs of transition to adulthood.
+And most of the others looked ten, eleven, twelve, the oldest of them already showing signs of transition to adulthood.
 Young men and women!
-In my class!
-I felt I'd been ready to learn magick for years, but compared to these big kids, I was nothing but a baby!
-How could I hope to equal these fairies in my magickal studies?
+I felt I'd been ready to learn magick for years, but compared to them, I was just a baby!
+How could I hope to keep up?

 "Mommy—Mom, I don't know if I can. . . ."
 I trailed off, trying to remain calm.